-Like many of the country’s earliest settlements, St. John’s has a rich religious history, and it’s put on impressive display at the Basilica Cathedral of St. John the Baptist.
-Consecrated in 1855, the Basilica-Cathedral is an iconic National Historic Site of Canada that can inspire awe in the religious and secular alike.
-Built from Newfoundland and Irish bluestone and granite, the Basilica-Cathedral houses nine bells, including the two-tonne St. John's Bell, and John Hogan's revered Dead Christ statue.
+Like many of the country's earliest settlements, St. John's has a rich religious history, and it's put on impressive display at the Basilica Cathedral of St. John the Baptist.
+Consecrated in 1855, the Basilica-Cathedral is an iconic National Historic Site of Canada that can inspire awe in the religious and nonreligious alike.
+Built of Newfoundland and Irish bluestone and granite, the Basilica-Cathedral houses nine bells, including the two-ton St. John's Bell, and John Hogan's revered Dead Christ statue.

 A day exploring and a night on the town